 What should I do if I am unable to attend one week?

-The PRIME TIME Site Monitor (LEH staff member) should be alerted as soon as possible if the PTFRT Preschool Assistant cannot attend a session or cannot complete a program.
-Work with your Program Coordinator to alert the Site Monitor to find a trained substitute.
+The PRIME TIME Program Manager (LEH staff member) should be alerted as soon as possible if the PTFRT Preschool Assistant cannot attend a session or cannot complete a program.
+Work with your Program Coordinator to alert the Program Manager to find a trained substitute.

 What should I do if I no longer wish to participate in PRIME TIME?

 Preschool Assistants are asked to inform their Program Coordinator if they no longer wish to facilitate PRIME TIME programs.
-The Program Coordinator should contact the Site Monitor at LEH with this information.
+The Program Coordinator should contact the Program Manager at LEH with this information.
 You will be removed from the PRIME TIME database at LEH and will no longer be contacted with program assignments.

 What happens if my performance does not meet PRIME TIME standards?

-If, through observation, it is determined that a Preschool Assistant’s performance does not meet program quality expectations, the Site Monitor will initiate the following actions with the goal of achieving improvement:
+If, through observation, it is determined that a Preschool Assistant’s performance does not meet program quality expectations, the Program Manager will initiate the following actions with the goal of achieving improvement: